ukcoderj/Moving-House-UK-Process/README.md

 ## Buying

-- Line up a solicitor while you’re house hunting (or before) so your not hunting later
+- Line up a solicitor while you’re house hunting (or before) so you're not hunting later
 - Get an agreement in principle for a mortgage?

 ### When you’ve found a place: